kean/Get/Sources/Get/Get.docc/Articles/caching.md

 # Caching

-Learn how Get caches data.
+Learn how the framework caches data.

 ## Overview